michaelweinold/enhancement-proposals/proposals/0004_changelog-strategy.md

 | `regional` | https://github.com/brightway-lca/brightway2-regional/blob/master/CHANGES.md |
 | `regional` | https://github.com/brightway-lca/bw_migrations/blob/master/CHANGELOG.md |

+Even when information was written to these files, the addition or removal (!) of public functions was not always documented.
+[1]

-Unifying the file names, syntax and best practices will enable these changelog files to be included in the new Brightway documentation.
+Unifying the file names, syntax and change-documentation-requirements will enable these changelog files to be included in the new Brightway documentation.

+[1] For example, `bi.useeio11` was removed between commit [`5d37d0a`](https://github.com/brightway-lca/brightway2-io/blob/5d37d0a81b2f2e2b1abeaac52241af66d6b3ee19/bw2io/__init__.py) and [`56598df`](https://github.com/brightway-lca/brightway2-io/blob/56598df8f813563ffbde788436d32353733384a5/bw2io/__init__.py) in the `brightway2-io` repository, but this change was not documented in the changelog file.
+Users have to painstakingly go through the commit history to find out about such changes.

 ## Proposal